US military introducing measures to attempt to ease economic strain on service families – KION546

 Szabo turned to the Armed Services YMCA food pantry and focused on meal planning while balancing the cost of gas, rent, groceries and student loans.

-She was able to start working again as a commercial interior designer in April, which she says has made it much easier on her family with her now seven-month-old son.
+She was able to start working again as a commercial interior designer in April, which she says has made it much easier on her family with her nearly 11-month-old son.
 But she is blunt about what it took to get through the hardest times.

 “Sometimes you just kind of have to put your pride aside and look for help.”

-Note: CORRECTION: An earlier version of this story misstated when the Pentagon unveiled a new cost of living increase in areas where housing prices have increased 10% or more.
-It was introduced in September.
-The earlier version of the story also misstated the age of Rachel Szabo’s son.
-He is nearly 11 months old.